eyitayoit-alt/responsive-web-design/README.md

 # responsive-web-design
-# A social diary built on Html,CSS,Javascript and jquery. it utilixe IndexedDB for storage
+# A social diary built on Html,CSS,Javascript and jquery. it utilize IndexedDB for storage